Tempate/Achillees/README.md

 ## Credits

-Special thanks to the [chessprogramming wiki](https://www.chessprogramming.org/Main_Page), as most of the knowledge needed came from reading through it, to [ROCE](http://www.rocechess.ch/rocee.html), without which it would have taken ages to pass perft, and to [Daily Chess](https://www.dailychess.com/rival/programming/index.php) for their fantastic guide.
+Special thanks to the [chessprogramming wiki](https://www.chessprogramming.org/Main_Page), as most of the knowledge needed came from reading through it; to [ROCE](http://www.rocechess.ch/rocee.html), without which it would have taken ages to pass perft; and to [Daily Chess](https://www.dailychess.com/rival/programming/index.php) for their fantastic guide.

 I also feel the need to thank everyone on `##chessprogramming` on [Freenode IRC](https://webchat.freenode.net) for their support, encouragement, and exhaustive help.